 Also know as the Lester B. Pearson International Airport, this is the big one: it is the world’s 15th busiest airport by flights.
 If you’re flying from quite a distance, Pearson will be your best bet ... and in many instances, your only direct-flight option.
-Public transit to Guelph from Pearson is limited (you can take the Red Car shuttle service for about $75 to Guelph), though, so consider renting a car instead.
+Greyhound now has a couple of buses per day that stop at Pearson on the way to Guelph.
+If the schedule doesn't work for you, the other, more expensive, option is to take the Red Car shuttle serice for about $75 to Guelph.

 Public Transit: Airports to Guelph